How to Claim Asylum in the UK

 Sometimes the application for asylum may be refused but a person may be granted what is known as ‘humanitarian protection’ or ‘discretionary leave’.

 How to Qualify for Asylum?

-To be granted asylum, a person will need to prove 4 elements of their claim.
-In particular, they need to show that:
+To succeed in your asylum application, you will need to prove 4 elements of their claim.
+In particular, you need to show that: